Loading...

 Navigate criminal proceedings.

 You've just been arrested for DUI in Clay County, Tennessee.
-This is a stressful and confusing time.
-This guide is designed to provide you with immediate, practical information about what to expect, critical deadlines, and resources available to you in Clay County.
+This is a stressful and confusing time, but understanding the process can help you navigate the challenges ahead.
+This guide provides immediate, practical information about what to expect, critical deadlines, and resources available to you in Clay County.
 We understand you're likely overwhelmed, so we'll focus on actionable steps you can take to protect your rights and navigate the legal process.
 This guide provides a general overview and, while we strive for accuracy, it's not a substitute for legal advice from a qualified Tennessee DUI attorney.

 Following a DUI arrest in Clay County, the process generally unfolds quickly.
 You were likely pulled over by a law enforcement officer, administered field sobriety tests, and potentially a breathalyzer or blood test to determine your Blood Alcohol Content (BAC).
 If your BAC was 0.08% or higher, or if the officer had probable cause to believe you were driving under the influence of alcohol or drugs, you were arrested.
 This guide will help you understand what happens next.